hwennnn/countdown/README.md

     <img src="countdown/logo_clear.png" alt="Logo" width="80" height="80">
   <p align="center">
       Countdown is a productivity mobile app for keeping track of events in daily life.
 The app aims to help the users to be more productive by encouraging good  habits of time management.
+      The app is targeted at knowledge workers and general public.

   </p>